SriAmin/HCI_Assignment2/README.md

 # HCI_Assignment2
 This is a prototype for COVID Alert, an application that allows users to see statistics and resources about COVID-19, but most of all, will be a platform for seniors to reqest and acquire assitantce from helpers which are also users of the application.

-The features of the application are:
+The 5 new desirable features of the application are:
 1. Allow the elderly to acquire help related to their in person problems which can as vast as it can be
 2. A feature that can catagorize reqest in certain catagories and allow helpers to filter and assist issues that they please
 3. Present statistics of COVID-19 in relation to a map, allowing users to see the cases in a more visually pleasing and location based method